Machu Picchu Travel

 The site is open from 6am until 5pm and there are regular shuttle buses from the town of Aguas Calientes (approximately 25 minutes) from 5:30am to 5:30pm (last bus up 3pm).
 During 2019, they introduced a system to reduce bus queues in the morning, that involved Machu Picchu entry tickets with specific time slots (e.g. you could only catch the 5:30am buses if you had a 6am entry ticket).
 You can also walk up to/down from the site on a steep trail (around 500m (1,640ft) of altitude change over about 5km (3.1 miles)) from Aguas Calientes.
 It takes most people 1.5 hours or more to hike up.

-Machu Picchu will reopen on the 1st of November.
-Tickets are free of charge for all visitors until November 14th and must be obtained in advance here.
-There will be 675 tickets will be available daily, in different time slots, and that groups will be limited to 7 people per guide.
-Prior to the lockdown, the rules stated that all visitors must have a guide during their first entry, although this was never enforced.
-During the transition period, the government may decide to make having a guide obligatory, but this is not confirmed.
+Machu Picchu reopened on the 1st of November.
+Tickets are free of charge for all visitors until the 31st of December and must be obtained in advance here.
+There are currently 675 tickets will be available daily, in different time slots, and groups are limited to 7 people per guide.
+Touring the site with a guide was not obligatory at the time of writing.

 Note that there are no toilets inside the citadel, the only ones are just outside the gates.
 The cost is s./2 (around €0.50 / £0.45) per visit and if you leave the site to use the toilet, you will not be allowed to re-enter to continue your tour, unless you have a ticket to hike one of the mountains.
 You can be fined if you are caught urinating or defecating within the citadel!